tanujnotes/Olauncher/README.md

     alt="Get it on Play Store"
     height="80">](https://play.google.com/store/apps/details?id=app.olauncher)

+### Install using [F-Droid](https://f-droid.org/packages/app.olauncher), [Play Store](https://play.google.com/store/apps/details?id=app.olauncher) or the [latest APK](https://github.com/tanujnotes/Olauncher/releases/).

-To maintain the simplicity of the launcher, a few niche features are available but hidden.
+- To maintain the simplicity of the launcher, a few niche features are available but hidden.

-Please check out the [About](https://tanujnotes.substack.com/p/olauncher-minimal-af-launcher?utm_source=github) page in the Olauncher settings for a complete list of features and FAQs.
+- Please check out the **[About](https://tanujnotes.substack.com/p/olauncher-minimal-af-launcher?utm_source=github)** page in the Olauncher settings for a complete list of features and **FAQs**.

 ##